4gl-fanatics/http_client/instructions.md

     1. Call the `AcceptJson()` method on the RequestBuilder.
 1. Execute the request and inspect the response.
     1. The response's `ContentType` property should be `application/json`.
-    1. The responses `StatusCode` should be 404.
+    1. The response's `StatusCode` should be 404.
 1. Create the request, using the RequestBuilder's `Get` method, to http://localhost:8810/not-there
     1. Call the `AcceptHtml()` method on the RequestBuilder.
 1. Execute the request and inspect the response.
     1. The response's `ContentType` property should be `text/html`.
-    1. The responses `StatusCode` should be 404.
+    1. The response's `StatusCode` should be 404.

 The RequestBuilder's `AcceptContentType(<content-type>)` method can also be used for more specific content types.
 1. Modify the current .P